What42Pizza/Mindustry-Production-Mod/README.md

 # Mindustry Production Mod A4.4.3
 ![GitHub Logo](/sprites/git/example.png)

+---

+# NOTE: I don't maintain this anymore, but you can check out [JugglerMaster's Fork](https://github.com/JugglerMaster/Mindustry-Production-Mod)

+---

 This is a mod for Mindustry that gives you iron, steel, oil processing, and alternative ways of generating materials like titanium and thorium.
 This mod also makes the end-game sightly harder.

 There are two ways to add this mod to your game.